 Alex is established as one of the most successful players of her generation in women’s soccer - with success at national and international level.

-She started playing for the California Golden Bears while at University before being drafted as the overall number one in 2011 which took her to Western New York Flash.
+She started playing for the California Golden Bears while at University before being drafted as the overall number one in 2011.
+This took her to Western New York Flash.

 She was subsequently named U.S. Soccer Female Athlete of the Year and was a FIFA World Player of the Year finalist.
-She helped the United States win their titles at the 2015 and 2019 FIFA Women’s World Cups, where she was named to the Dream Team for both tournaments, while she won the Silver Boot in 2019.
+She helped the United States win their titles at the 2015 and 2019 FIFA Women’s World Cups.
+Alex was named in the Dream Team for both tournaments, winning the Silver Boot in 2019.

-At club level she has played for Portland Thorns, Orlando Pride and Lyon-where she won the European treble, which included the UEFA Women’s Champions League.
+At club level she has played for Portland Thorns, Orlando Pride and Lyon.
+At Lyon she won the European treble, which included the UEFA Women’s Champions League.

 Alex went vegan shortly after starring in a companion animal campaign for PETA alongside her rescued pup, Blue, and hasn’t looked back.
 This was around November 2017.
 “I’m passionate about giving animals a voice,” she explained.
 “I even adopted a vegan diet, because it didn’t feel fair to have a dog I adore, and yet eat meat all the time.”